ASLA

 • Up to 5 years of active probation.

 For an Assault 4 domestic violence (4th Degree Assault) offense, there is usually a one-year mandatory batterer's treatment requirement.
+A conviction for domestic violence assault will in most cases make you ineligible to possess a firearm.

-A conviction for DV assault will in most cases make you ineligible to possess a firearm.
-If you are a military soldier or law enforcement officer convicted of domestic assault, this will likely result in the termination of your employment.
+If you are a military soldier or law enforcement officer convicted of DV assault, this will likely result in the termination of your employment.
 There are several other professions that will terminate your employment upon notice of a domestic assault conviction.

 Civil Consequences can include: